MarcoEidinger/plcrashreporterusage/symbolication/arm64e/README.md

 sh ./iOS-System-Symbols/tools/merge_symbols.sh ./arm64e_and_arm64Symbols ./arm64Symbols
 ```

 I am able to verify with `atosSymbolicationWithMergedSymbols.sh` that merged symbols can be used to symbolicate crash report from either arm64 or arm64e device.
-But **correct architecture instruction for atos is still required**
+But **correct architecture instruction is still required** for symbolication

 Output